Most adults do best when they get 7 to 8 hours of sleep each day. Sleep gives your brain a little vacation. During sleep, your brain has time to:

 - Rebuild your energy for the next day.

-Although having a few sleepless nights may leave you feeling tired and grumpy, it probably won't affect your health.
-But when you don't sleep well night after night, you can have what's called sleep deprivation or sleep debt.
+When you don't sleep well night after night, you can have what's called sleep deprivation, or sleep debt.

-Besides affecting your energy level and your mood, sleep debt affects your body in lots of other ways.
+Besides affecting your energy level and your mood, sleep debt affects your body in other ways.
 For example:

 - You may feel pain more easily.